 It is understood that a disproportionate spread in total overtime hours may develop due to an employee working a higher number of “Preferred Overtime” hours as explained under definitions below or if an employee in a specific overtime group has qualifications or skills that are not the same or equal to other employees in the group.

 It is understood that a disproportionate spread in total overtime hours may develop at the end of the quarter if higher overtime employees work due to overtime refusals or no phone answer when calling during the last ten (10) days of the quarter.

+An employee in surface production will not be considered bypassed, as defined below, under the following circumstances:

+Overtime for training purposes.

+The employee is currently on an approved leave of absence at the time the overtime opportunity was filled or worked.

+If the bypass was discovered and corrected prior to the overtime being worked.

+Any overtime that has been filled using the non-qualified volunteer list.

 Definitions